THE TRANSITION IN TO PARENTHOOD FOR MANY IS A CONFLICTING EXPERIENCE. ONE OF SO MUCH JOY AND FEAR.

 That's the best any of us can do.

-When I got pregnant, I was surprised by how isolating and confused I felt by something I genuinely wanted.
+When I got pregnant, I was surprised by how isolated and confused I felt by something I genuinely wanted.
 I had launched my independent coaching practice on a Thursday and

 I found out I was pregnant.
 I was overjoyed at first, but over time the anxiety crept in.